nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. List all students using the view command.
 2. Test Case 1: `delete 1`
-   1. Expectation: Confirmation message is shown, Appointments and Notes are deleted as well
+   - Expectation: Confirmation message is shown, Appointments and Notes are deleted as well
 3. Test Case 2: `delete 0`
-   1. Expectation: Invalid command format message (Index must be positive)
+   - Expectation: Invalid command format message (Index must be positive)
 4. Try other invalid commands like `delete a` or using an index greater than the number of students that exists.
 Displays Error message

+<div style="page-break-after: always;"></div>

 #### 7.2.3 Adding/Deleting notes for a Student
 This command either adds a note to an existing student (overwriting any existing note) or deletes a note